15 Life Coaching Tips Even Seasoned Coaches Forget

 Consistency Over Frequency

-Managing your own marketing activities as a life coach can easily get too overwhelming.
-Keeping up with social media platforms, seeking out collaborations, networking in groups, growing your email list (oh and by the way, coaching people) is a LOT.
+Managing your various marketing activities as a life coach can be overwhelming.
+Keeping up with social media platforms, seeking out collaborations, networking in groups, and growing your email list (oh, and by the way, coaching people) is a LOT.

-While all of these are excellent opportunities to bring in more business, you don’t have to do them at full speed, or all at the same time.
-Setting up a whole email campaign might seem daunting, but you can definitely squeeze in one newsletter a month to keep your list engaged.
-You won’t become an Instagram influencer in a day, but you can start with posting 3 times a week.
+While all of these are excellent opportunities to bring in more business, you don’t have to do them at full speed or all simultaneously.
+Setting up a whole email campaign might seem daunting, but you can squeeze in one monthly newsletter to keep your list engaged.
+You won’t become an Instagram influencer in a day, but you can start with posting two to three times a week.

-It’s better to start small and then build yourself up over time, than overcommitting and quitting when it gets too much.
-One thing is for sure: consistency always pays off in the long run.
+It’s better to start small and then build yourself up over time than overcommitting and quitting when it gets too much.
+Consistency, no matter how small, pays off in the long run.

 Testimonials Are Your Most Valuable Assets

 The best marketing is what other people say about you.
-Make sure you always ask your clients for a testimonial when their experience with you is still fresh (although there’s no shame in reaching out to former clients either).
+Make sure you always ask your clients for a testimonial when their experience with you is still fresh (although, there’s no shame in reaching out to older clients either).

-If you’re just starting out, you can offer a few free sessions in order to collect testimonials for your business.
-Present them on your website, in your Instagram highlights, and on any other promotional material you’re sharing with prospects.
+If you’re just starting out, you can offer a few free sessions to collect testimonials for your business.
+Present them on your website, in your Instagram highlights, and on other promotional materials you’re sharing with prospects.

 Life Coaching Tips for Managing Your Business